21 BLE Code Examples and Simulators

 How to Use:

-- Observe temperature readings being generated
+- Observe generated temperature values.

 21.6 Interactive Simulator: BLE Scanner (Central/Client)